 The read-headed Weshaven man looked up, returning to his stoic stance.
 “I can see that you think I am wrong.
 I am open to another explanation.
 So, go ahead.
 I am listening.”

 Sammil crossed his arms, looking at Tasia.
-For the first time, he took a closer look at this man.
+For the first time, he took a closer look at the man.
 Tasia had a slight build but appeared to be deceptively strong.
-He pulled and tied his vibrant red locks behind his head, but lacked any facial hair.
+With his vibrant red locks behind his head, Sammil could see his smooth face lacked facial hair.

 It was difficult for Sammil to see the color of his eyes.
-His gaze was honest, an innocence he hadn’t seen in anyone before.
+His gaze was honest with an innocence he hadn’t seen in anyone before.
 It was as if Tasia could see into his soul.

 Clearing his throat, Sammil tapped the table.
 “I must say, I positioned a much stronger argument for my theory than you have for yours.”

-At that moment, Oona Sera walked in with Gedare carrying rolled up parchments.
+At that moment, Oona Sera walked in with Gedare, who carried rolled up parchments.
 He placed them on the table and sat next to Oona.
 “How do you feel?” she asked.

 Sammil thanked his host with a slight bow.
 “I’m not as tired anymore.”